-Overview: Web LibrariesSend feedback
+Overview: Web Libraries

-- Dart wrapper library for Firebase
+- Dart wrapper library for Firebase.

-- Example includes lib/quill.dart generated from Quill.js
+- Example includes lib/quill.dart, which is generated from Quill.js.

-- Dart API for Chart.js
+- Dart API for Chart.js.

-Once you’re ready to develop complex applications that support event handling and dependency injection, for example, you’ll want a more powerful solution, such as Angular 2 for Dart.
+Once you’re ready to develop complex applications that support features such as event handling and dependency injection, we recommend using AngularDart.

 Also see the FAQ.